Zblog741/Zblog741.github.io/_posts/2023-03-01-where-are-them-aliens.markdown

 </figure>

-As a mathematical curiosity, we can reparametrize the orbit radius and write $d\phi$ in terms of $dt$ so that the orbit solution looks like a hovering solution, and the photon sphere radius takes the role of the Schwarzschild radius:
+As a mathematical curiosity, we can and write $d\phi$ in terms of $dt$ so that the orbit solution looks like a hovering solution, and the photon sphere radius takes the role of the Schwarzschild radius:

 $$d\tau^2 = \left(1 - \frac{r_{ps}}{r}\right) d t^2 $$